DHS After School Program

 6. Students leaving campus or failing to attend a class must notify the Attendance Office ahead of time or face disciplinary consequences.

 7. Students who are tardy to class and whose parents have not contacted the Attendance Office at the time of arrival will be assigned detention.
-Any tardy in excess of 15 minutes will be considered as an absence and will count toward a student’s attendance threshold.
+Any tardy in excess of 15 minutes will be considered an absence and will count toward a student’s attendance threshold.

 Students who have a history of excessive absences and/or tardies may be placed on Attendance Monitoring for the following semester or year.

 Once a student is placed on Attendance Monitoring, and he or she has reached three (3) tardies in a class during a semester, a warning letter will be sent from the Dean’s Office.
-When this student has reached four (4) tardies or (5) absences in any class during a semester, the student risks losing academic credit, opportunity to attend extracurricular events, or possibly being disenrolled from DHS.
+When this student has reached four (4) tardies or (5) absences in any class during a semester, the student risks losing academic credit, the opportunity to attend extracurricular events, or possibly being disenrolled from DHS.

 Students who have been diagnosed with a concussion and who experience dizziness, balance control (instability), nausea, and/or pain that inhibit them from engaging in the normal functions of a school environment should remain at home until cleared by a physician to return to school.
-In these instances, parents are required to bring to the District Nurse a doctor’s note that includes date of diagnosis and physical or cognitive limitations for the student.
+In these instances, parents are required to bring to the District Nurse a doctor’s note that includes the date of diagnosis and physical or cognitive limitations of the student.